In sweatshops, the 'Brazilian dream' goes awry

 However, like many other recent initiatives including greater policing of Brazil's borders, the officials monitoring immigrants' welfare appear to be understaffed and underfunded.

 Sao Paulo's metropolitan area has a population of 20 million.
-Luis Alexandre Faria is one of just two labor ministry inspectors charged with coordinating investigations into "slave labor," the government's term for sweatshop conditions.
+Luis Alexandre Faria is one of just two labour ministry inspectors charged with coordinating investigations into "slave labour," the government's term for sweatshop conditions.

 Following a recent raid of three sweatshops, he said he believed he was just scratching the surface of the problem.